Praneshss/praneshss.github.io/teaching.md

 <div class="teaching-page">

-  <p>I teach courses at <a href="https://www.iiitb.ac.in/" target="_blank">IIIT Bangalore</a> with a focus on building strong foundational understanding alongside hands-on project experience.
+  <p>In my courses, I emphasize both strong conceptual understanding and hands-on project experience.
 Student projects and their GitHub repositories are listed on each course page.</p>

   <h2>2025–26</h2>
   <ul>